Menopause and Good Nutrition

 Calcium.
 If you think you need to take a supplement to get enough calcium, check with your doctor first.
-A study published in June 2012 in the journal Heart suggests that taking calcium supplements may increase risk for heart attacks in some people; however, the study showed that increasing calcium in the diet through food sources did not seem to increase the risk.
+A 2012 study suggests that taking calcium supplements may raise the risk for heart attacks in some people -- but the study showed that increasing calcium in the diet through food sources didn't seem to raise the risk.

 Vitamin D. Your body uses vitamin D to absorb calcium.
-People aged 51 to 70 should get 600 IU each day and those over age 70 should get 800 IU daily.
-More than 4,000 IU of vitamin D each day is not recommended because it may harm the kidneys and weaken bones.
+People ages 51 to 70 should get 600 IU each day.
+Those over 70 should get 800 IU daily.
+More than 4,000 IU of vitamin D each day is not recommended, because it may harm the kidneys and weaken bones.